Hemanth694/Internal-Survey-Tool/README.md

 ## Front end

-The code for the front-end is in the front-end/ folder
+The code for the front-end is in the front-end/ folder.